nigilmohra/Bluespec_Verilog/Readme.md

 # Bluespec System Verilog (BSV)
 This repository contains the installation procedure to setup the Bluespec Compiler (BSC) on Ubuntu 24.04.
 The latest version of the Ubuntu Linux Distribution can be installed from here [Download Ubuntu Desktop | Ubuntu](https://ubuntu.com/download/desktop).
 This repository is work in progress.

+## Materials
-Here is the Google Drive link for video lectures and materials on Bluespec SystemVerilog [Nigil's Google Drive - Bluespec System Verilog](https://drive.google.com/drive/folders/1Ns0QZcZEDbUA2l4zanrrUJ-NUkkHYwts?usp=sharing)
+Here is a Google Drive link to video lectures and materials on the basics of Bluespec SystemVerilog: [Nigil's Google Drive - Bluespec System Verilog](https://drive.google.com/drive/folders/1Ns0QZcZEDbUA2l4zanrrUJ-NUkkHYwts?usp=sharing).
+For more advanced lectures on using Bluespec SystemVerilog for digital design, refer to the MIT - Computer Systems Architecture course by Prof. Arvind and Senior Lecturer Silvina Hanono Wachman: [MIT - Computer Systems Architecture](https://www.youtube.com/@silvinahanonowachman3310/videos)

 # 1. Installation
 ## 1.1.
 Installing the Bluespec Compiler (BSC)